Pakistani court suspends corruption convictions of Imran Khan and his wife - ExBulletin

 Pakistani court suspends corruption convictions of Imran Khan and his wife

-ISLAMABAD: Imprisoned former prime minister Imran Khan and his wife had their 14-year prison sentences for corruption suspended by a Pakistan high court on Monday (April 1), his party said.
+ISLAMABAD, April 1, 2024 (BSS/AFP) – Jailed former Prime Minister Imran Khan and his wife had their 14-year prison sentence for corruption suspended by a Pakistan high court on Monday, his party announced.

 Khan has been embroiled in more than 200 court cases since his ouster in April 2022, in what he said was a campaign to prevent him from coming to power.